24 Customer Service Training Ideas in 2023 | Ultimate Guide

 “Moment of need” training provides specific support to employees based on their situation or circumstance, giving them exactly what they need when they need it.
 This kind of learning model works with an employee’s busy schedule and short attention span to make training delivery more effective.

 With a digital adoption platform like Whatfix, customer support teams are empowered with in-app guidance, reinforcement training, and on-demand support – all in the moment of need.
-This empowers support agents to provide better levels of support, as well as provide self-help support channels for customers and users that provide a better level of customer support and deflects tickets.
+This empowers support agents to provide better levels of support and self-help support channels for customers that offer a better level of support and deflects tickets.

 9. Conduct a skills gap analysis